-There is one universal, and perhaps blatantly obvious truth in the foodie world – raw fish is best eaten fresh.
+There is one universal, and perhaps blatantly obvious truth in the foodie world – raw fish is best eaten fresh (not for all species though, some actually taste better after a few days of aging).
 Yet for me, learning the taste of “fresh” sashimi is a paradox which lies in my lack of dispensable income and the fact that fresh fish don’t come cheap.
 If it weren’t for Sapporo Sushi, it would have probably taken me much longer to understand the true joy of sashimi beyond the all-you-can-eat sushi joints and the hundreds of sub-par Japanese restaurants out there.

 I have previously made a brief mention of Sapporo Sushi in my review of Solo Sushi Bekkan, where I noted my discovery of this suburban gem while waiting for the BF to finish his interview across the street.
 Ever since then, I’ve been eager to go back and introduce the BF to the restaurant; hoping, wishing, and crossing my fingers that the fresh fish that day wasn’t just a fluke.